INTRODUCTION TO CHEMICAL PEELS

 A Chemical Peel renews the skin by lifting dead cells from the skin surface and stimulating the metabolism of the cells beneath.

 There are several different types of chemicals used, depending on your individual skin condition, your skin type, and the desired results.
-The most commonly used chemicals are salicylic acid, lactic acid, glycolic acid and alpha hydroxy acid.
+The most commonly used chemical peels are Superficial peels and these include salicylic acid, lactic acid, glycolic acid and alpha hydroxy acid peels

 These so-called acids are all derived from natural sources, such as sour milk, unripe fruits, and sugar cane, rather than a laboratory.
 Types of Chemical Peels vary from minor, Superficial Peels with little or no downtime, to more serious, deeper peels that will require sedation and some time away from work.